 The second player picks the map to play on, then the first player chooses which starting area to use.
-For most maps the starting areas of the map are the map edges, but some older maps may use purple bordered areas to denote starting areas.

 4.2a Multiple Starting Areas

 If playing a two-player game with multiple starting areas, the second player must choose a starting area on the opposite edge of the map from the first player.